amyz-pairtree/EIA_HiddenCurrents/README.md

 Ultimately, this modeling could support the development of Edge AI systems to aid in real-time, environmentally efficient water management in energy generation—a step toward more resilient and sustainable infrastructure in the face of climate change.

 **Note on derived columns:** Several fields in this model are explicitly designed to capture patterns of missingness in EIA-reported cooling data.
 These features are listed beneath tables under ‘Missingness Flags’ and are used as potential indicators of systemic issues in plant-level reporting.

-**Update (March 31, 2025):** Water usage analysis is pending due to time constraints for domain knowledge acquisition and further data wrangling.